haskelly-dev/Haskelly/README.md

 ## Features

 ### Code highlight
-Proper code highlight for Haskell code.
-It just works.
+Proper code highlight for Haskell code based on [Haskell TextMate](https://github.com/textmate/haskell.tmbundle) and for Cabal files thanks to [Justus Adam](https://github.com/JustusAdam/language-haskell/blob/master/syntaxes/cabal.tmLanguage).

 ### Code snippets
 Snippets for the most popular functions such as `map` or `fold` and other structures like `data` or `newtype`.